-When ‘Mauds’ attack!
-Answering the ‘Karens’ of the Church; on conduct at the pro life march 2024!
+When ‘Mauds’ Attack: Answering the ‘Karens’ of the Church on Conduct at the Pro-Life March 2024!

 by | Oct 1, 2024

-My point in this reply; is to demonstrate the weakness and naivety of some Christians when it comes to evangelisation of the culture – and seeking political reformation in a Christian direction, rooted in a cartoonish understanding of the faith.
+My point in this reply is to demonstrate the weakness and naivety of some Christians when it comes to evangelisation of the culture – and seeking political reformation in a Christian direction rooted in a cartoonish understanding of the faith.

-“At Parliament Square we are usually faced with a small mob of angry pro-abortion protestors who, in previous years have spat, thrown eggs and cursed at us.”
+“At Parliament Square, we are usually faced with a small mob of angry pro-abortion protestors who, in previous years, have spat, thrown eggs, and cursed at us.”

 “However, this year there was a barrier between both sides which prohibited them from doing this.
 Some of them managed to cross over the barrier and stood red-faced in front of the stage where an ex-abortionist, an abortion survivor and other speakers gave testimony” Despite being asked to move, they wouldn’t.
 It is ironic that the intolerance of these “pro-choice” lobbyists emboldens them to disregard our choice to attend and hold this event.”